Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables: Conclusion

 \section{Conclusion}

 In this paper we introduced quantile cross-spectral analysis of economic time series providing an entirely model-free, nonparametric theory for the estimation of general cross-dependence structures emerging from quantiles of the joint distribution in the frequency domain.
 We argue that complex dynamics in time series often arise naturally in many macroeconomic and financial time series, as infrequent periods of large negative values (lower quantiles of the joint distribution) may be more dependent than infrequent periods of large positive values (upper quantiles of the joint distribution).
 Moreover, the dependence may differ in the long-, medium, or short-run.
-Quantile cross-spectral analysis hence fundamentally changes the way how we view the dependence between economic time series, and may be viewed as a precursor to the subsequent developments in economic research underlying many new modeling strategies.
+Quantile cross-spectral analysis hence may fundamentally change the way how we view the dependence between economic time series, and may be viewed as a precursor to the subsequent developments in economic research underlying many new modelling strategies.

-Bridging two literatures which focus on the dependence between variables in quantiles of their joint distribution and across frequencies separately, the proposed methods may be viewed as an important step in robustifying the traditional cross-spectral analysis as well.
+While connecting two branches of the literature which focus on the dependence between variables in quantiles of their joint distribution and across frequencies separately, the proposed methods may be viewed as an important step in robustifying the traditional cross-spectral analysis as well.
 Quantile-based spectral quantities are very attractive as they do not require the existence of moments, an important relaxation to the classical assumptions, where moments up to the order of the cumulants involved are typically assumed to exist.
 The proposed quantities are robust to many common violations of traditional assumptions found in data, including outliers, heavy tails, and changes in higher moments of the distribution.
-By considering quantiles instead of moments the proposed methods are able to reveal the dependence even in uncorrelated data.
-As an essential ingredient for a successful applications we have provided a rigorous analysis of the asymptotic properties of the introduced estimators and showed that for a general class of nonlinear processes, properly centered and smoothed versions of the quantile-based estimators converge in distribution to centered Gaussian processes.
+By considering quantiles instead of moments the proposed methods are able to reveal the dependence that remained invisible to the traditional toolsets.
+As an essential ingredient for a successful applications we have provided a rigorous analysis of the asymptotic properties of the introduced estimators and showed that for a general class of nonlinear processes, properly centred and smoothed versions of the quantile-based estimators converge to centred Gaussian processes.